-2023 Progress Report & 2024 Plans December 2023 Introduction From the insights of this report, you can clearly see the transformative strides we've made this year.
-Due to your invaluable support, our team at the IEET has expanded impressively, further strengthened by our synergistic partnership and joint funding with the Department of Philosophy and Educational Sciences at the University of Turin and the Applied Ethics Center at the University of Massachusetts Boston.
-We believe in the power of transparency and share our achievements not just to keep you informed, but also to inspire you to join hands with us as we step into a pivotal 2024.
+Due to your invaluable support, our team at the IEET has expanded impressively, further strengthened by our synergistic partnership and joint funding with the Otten Trust, the Department of Philosophy and Educational Sciences at the University of Turin and the Applied Ethics Center at the University of Massachusetts Boston.

+We believe in the power of transparency and share our achievements not just to keep you informed, but also to inspire you to join hands with us as we step into a pivotal 2025.
 The heartbeat of IEET lies in championing technoprogressive values, not just through groundbreaking research, but by forging alliances across sectors to turn theory into tangible results.
 Are you ready to be a part of IEET's visionary journey?

-The decision is in your hands!
-Below, you'll discover our 2023 achievements and our ambitious roadmap for 2024.
+Below, you'll discover our 2024 achievements and our ambitious roadmap for 2025.